Learning to Control PDEs with Differentiable Predictive Control and Time-Integrated Neural Operators: Experiments

 \section{Experiments}

-We evaluate our approach on three canonical 1D PDEs representing distinct dynamical behaviors: the heat equation (parabolic diffusion), Burgers' equation (hyperbolic shock formation), and Fisher-KPP equation (reaction-diffusion).
-Our experiments demonstrate that the learned control policies can stabilize systems, track targets, and satisfy constraints using a differentiable surrogate model.
-All code for the examples will be made publicly available at \href{https://github.com/Centrum-IntelliPhysics/PDEControl_DPC}{GitHub}.
+We evaluate our approach on three canonical 1D PDEs representing distinct dynamical behaviors: the heat equation (parabolic diffusion), Burgers' equation (hyperbolic shock formation), and Fisher-KPP equation (reaction-diffusion). \D{To benchmark the learned policies, we compare against a nonlinear model predictive control (NMPC) baseline that employs a numerical solver for dynamics propagation.} Our experiments demonstrate that the learned control policies can stabilize systems, track targets, and satisfy constraints using a differentiable surrogate model.
+All code for the examples will be made publicly available at GitHub\footnote{\url{https://github.com/Centrum-IntelliPhysics/PDEControl_DPC}}.